 It is interesting that in the heart of a metaphor about deity surveillance and attack, the character Job reports, in parallelism, that he is 'satiated with shame and sated with affliction' (Job 10:15).
-Given the focus on the body, its 'skin', 'flesh,' 'bones', and 'sinews' in the verses immediately preceding this deity surveillance and attack metaphor, it may be possible to understand the term 'affliction' (עני) as illness, an interpretation that aligns well with the dysfunction of the body and the feeling of shame that often accompanies it (Job 10:11-12).
-Shame is not something that occurs regularly in Job, only here (קלון) 's and in Bildad's advice wherein he claims, ironically, that 'God will not cast away a perfect (תמו) man', so that if Job would just 'seek God and make supplication to Shaddai' then those that hate Job will be clothed with shame (תמום) (Job 8:5, 20, 22).
-Far from being ashamed, the character Job usually protests the indignity moral condemnation'...
+Given the focus on the body, its 'skin', 'flesh,' 'bones', and 'sinews' in the verses immediately preceding this deity surveillance and attack metaphor, it may be possible to understand the term 'affliction' (yi') as illness, an interpretation that aligns well with the dysfunction of the body and the feeling of shame that often accompanies it (Job 10:11-12).47 Shame is not something that occurs regularly in Job, only here (total away a perfect (total (total advice wherein he claims, ironically, that 'God will not cast away a perfect (total companies) (Job 8:5, 20, 22).49 Far from being ashamed, the character Job usually protests the indignity moral condemnation'...
 Epidemic disease is particularly potent in inspiring drama, panic, irrationality, stigmatization and attempts to locate the blame.